kanboard/documentation/content/en/v1/admin/cli.md

 Optional parameters:

-- `--show`: Display notifications sent
+- `--show`: Display notifications sent.
-- `--group`: Group all overdue tasks for one user (from all projects) in one email
+- `--group`: Group all overdue tasks for one user (from all projects) in one email.
-- `--manager`: Send all overdue tasks to project manager(s) in one email
+- `--manager`: Send all overdue tasks to project manager(s) in one email.
-- `-p|--project project_id|identifier`: Send notifications only for
+- `-p|--project project_id|identifier`: Send notifications only for the given project.
-    the given project

 You can also display the overdue tasks with the flag `--show`: